Astros vs. Cubs Player Props Betting Odds

 Alvarez Stats

-- Alvarez has collected 36 hits with eight doubles, nine home runs and 17 walks.
-He has driven in 37 runs.
+- Alvarez has eight doubles, nine home runs, 19 walks and 37 RBI (37 total hits).

-- Alvarez has hit safely in 11 games in a row.
-In his last 10 games he is batting .342 with three doubles, three home runs, three walks and 10 RBI.
+- Alvarez has picked up at least one hit in 12 games in a row.
+In his last 10 games he is batting .361 with three doubles, three home runs, five walks and 10 RBI.

 Alvarez Recent Games